 In order to graduate, each student must complete university, college, and major requirements.
-To apply to graduate, a student meets with his/her academic advisor, who prepares a graduation application using a DARS Graduation Audit (GDARS).
-In cases where a GDARS is not possible, an Application for Degree Form (UoW1890) may be used.
+To apply to graduate, a student meets with his/her academic advisor, who prepares a graduation application.

 Each department has internal procedures for petitioning to waive departmental graduation requirements.